gpadolina/TimeSeries-notes/TimeSeries/08 - ARIMA models.md

 where m = number of observations per year.
 We use the uppercase notation for the seasonal parts of the model and lowercase notation for the non-seasonal parts of the model.
+#### ACF/PACF
+The seasonal part of an AR or MA model will be seen in the seasonal lags of the PACF and ACF.
+For example, an ARIMA(0,0,0)(0,0,1)12 model will show:
+* a spike at lag 12 in the ACF but no other significant spikes
+* exponential decay in the seasonal lags of the PACF(ie lags at 12, 24, 36...)
+Similarly, an ARIMA(0,0,0)(1,0,0)12 model will show:
+* exponential decay in the seasonal lags of the ACF
+* a single significant spike at 12 in the PACF